 Social Security Disability (Title II) and Supplemental Security Income (Title XVI - or "SSI")

 My practice is exclusively devoted to assisting individuals in Indianapolis and the State of Indiana in appealing the Social Security Adiministration's denial of both Social Security Disability and SSI claims.
-You, by virtue of paying Social Security taxes over your liftetime, are entitled to these benefits, as are your minor children.
-This is your statutory right should you become unable to work.
+You, by virtue of paying Social Security taxes over your liftetime, are entitled to these benefits if you become unable to work, as are your minor children.

 However, as you probably already know, obtaining these benefits is not always easy.
 I often hear from clients about their frustrations with the process.
 The important thing to remember is: don't give up!